ym001/distancia/docs/fileDistance.rst

    #. :doc:`Euclidean`

-      -Square root of the sum of the squares of the byte differences between two files.
+      - Square root of the sum of the squares of the byte differences between two files.

 #. **Hash-Based Distances**